wp-plugins/jabber-feed/readme.txt

 But how is a publisher identified?!
 No "from" with a pseudo in it, and data about real jid accessible from admin.

+* Add xmtml-im support for the messages sent.
+Anyway improve globally the message syntax (for instance the message 'updated' and 'created' tags).

+* Configure the node instead of simply create it with default configuration.

+* Check the node authorizations if it is already existing.

 == Contacts ==

 You can have some news about this plugin on [my freedom haven](http://jehan.zemarmot.net "my public diary") or of course, soon by subscribing on a xmpp pubsub node.